Motivation

 Description

-Step 1: Select a challenging task goal or situation
+Step 1: Select a Challenging Task, Goal, or Situation

-Some examples might be
+Some examples might be:

-For this we'll select losing weight.
+For this example, we’ll use losing weight.

 Step 2: Select one of the motivational outlook